ray-project/kuberay/docs/guidance/ingress.md

 #   ----    ------                  ----  ----     -------
 #   Normal  SuccessfullyReconciled  39m   ingress  Successfully reconciled

-# Step6: Check ALB on AWS (EC2 -> Load Balancing -> Load Balancers)
+# Step 6: Check ALB on AWS (EC2 -> Load Balancing -> Load Balancers)
 #        The name of the ALB should be like "k8s-default-rayclust-......".

-# Step7: Check Ray Dashboard by ALB DNS Name.
+# Step 7: Check Ray Dashboard by ALB DNS Name.
 The name of the DNS Name should be like
 #        "k8s-default-rayclust-.....us-west-2.elb.amazonaws.com"

-# Step8: Delete the ingress, and AWS Load Balancer controller will remove ALB.
+# Step 8: Delete the ingress, and AWS Load Balancer controller will remove ALB.
 #        Check ALB on AWS to make sure it is removed.
 kubectl delete ingress ray-cluster-ingress
 ```